Why You Need Professional Beetle Pest Control in Illinois

 Appearance of Asian Lady Beetles

-It’s easier to see the difference between a ladybug and an Asian lady beetle when they’re side-by-side.
-The Asian variety is bigger and longer, and there are other ways you can identify an Asian lady beetle on its own:
+It’s easier to see the difference between a ladybug and an Asian lady beetle in Illinois when they’re side-by-side.
+The Asian variety is bigger and longer, as well as showing subtle differences:

 - It may be yellow, red, orange, or tan.